schemafire/schemafire/@skeema/firestore/README.md

 type StaticMethod = (ctx: Schema) => (...args: any[]) => any;
 ```

-Okay.

 <br>

-### Well done!

-You've just received an adequated introduction into `@skeema/firestore`.
-There's already a lot more functionality than what's been discussed, and I'll be adding more docs as I build this along with other projects.
+**Great work!** You've just completed an introduction into `@skeema/firestore`.
+There's already a lot more functionality than what's been discussed, and I'll be adding more docs as I build this, hopefully useful, library.

 <br>